This orange chicken is a Panda Express copycat with crispy chicken in a sweet and tangy orange sauce. Serve with white rice and steamed broccoli.

 IN THE FRIDGE

-This method is the most highly recommended.
 Chicken typically takes a full day to thaw.
-Once thawed, the poultry can remain in the refrigerator for a day or two before cooking.
+Once thawed, it can remain in the refrigerator for a day or two before cooking.

 IN COLD WATER

-This should take two to three hours.
 Submerge your sealed chicken in a pot or bowl full of cold water.
 Change out the water every 30 minutes or so.

 According to the USDA, you can cook frozen chicken.
 It will take 50% longer to cook, but it’s an option.
-You should also cook it on a roasting rack or over vegetables, so the heat can circulate around the chicken.

-According to the USDA,“food thawed in the refrigerator is safe to refreeze without cooking.”
+According to the USDA, “food thawed in the refrigerator is safe to refreeze without cooking.”
 However, you do lose quality when refreezing previously defrosted meat.

-Every time you defrost meat, it loses moisture through thawing, which also leads to a loss in flavor.
-To compensate for this, marinate the meat to add more flavor and juice.”
+Every time you defrost meat, it loses moisture as it thaws, which also leads to a loss in flavor.
+To compensate for this, marinate the chicken to add more flavor and juice.

-The USDA also says not to “refreeze any foods left outside the refrigerator longer than 2 hours; 1 hour in temperatures above 90 °F.”
+The USDA also says not to “refreeze any foods left outside the refrigerator longer than 2 hours; 1 hour in temperatures above 90°F.”

 SHOULD YOU BRINE?

-No. Brining actually doesn’t do anything to help poultry.
-In fact, it makes it soggy rather than juicy, with watered down flavor.
+Brining actually doesn’t do anything to help poultry.
+In fact, it makes it soggy rather than juicy, with watered-down flavor.

 Aromatic brines and stock don’t help with flavor either.
 This is because the salt pulls water molecules in, leaving most of the flavor behind.